aplanas/openSUSE-FDE/notes-about-fde.md

     - Update YaST to deploy the ESP under this layout
     - Include the new rollback code for the new ESP layout
     - Use dm-integrity with keyed hash from a TPM for an unencrypted /usr
+	- Main initrd delivered at clean, with no encryption
-    - Use systemd-sysext, mkosi and a local signature to create initrd extensions for drivers where IP is relevant
+    - Use systemd-sysext, mkosi and a local signature to create initrd extensions for drivers where privacy is relevant

   + Stage 3..n (Full systemd alignment)
     - Work in an upstream solution for PCR prediction for systemd